MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-classification.md

     - Specify the text for the user prompt or policy tip: Keep the default text or specify your own string.

-When you clicked **Save**, your changes are automatically available to users and services.
+When you click **Save**, your changes are automatically available to users and services.
 There's no longer a separate publish option.

 ## Next steps